Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ![Preview App](assets/image20.png)

 Congratulations!
 You successfully tapped into live data feed of Trade and FX rates data with NO ETL involved.
 As we promissed.
 Isn't it cool?
-Now lets start building our pipelines.
+Now let's start building our pipelines.

 <!-- ------------------------ -->
 ## Building dbt Data Pipelines